immasei/order-saga/store/README.md

 ### Polymorphism & Inheritance Notes
-- UserAccount → Customer / Admin
+- User → Customer / Admin
   -  Treat all users generically when needed (e.g., login, listing users)
   -  Admin-specific and Customer-specific fields are only available when casting to the correct type
 - Warehouse → Warehouse1Stock / Warehouse2Stock